istio-ecosystem/sail-operator/README.md

 The Sail-operator manages the lifecycle of your [Istio](https://istio.io) control plane.
 It provides custom resources for you to deploy and manage your control plane components.

+## User Documentation
+This document aims to provide an overview of the project and some information for contributors.
+For information on how to use the operator, take a look at the [User Documentation](docs/README.md).

 ## Table of Contents

 - [How it works](#how-it-works)